UT-SE-Research/iDFlakies/README.md

 # Quickstart

+iDFlakies may work on Maven-based or Gradle-based projects.
+Instructions are [here](#Using-iDFlakies-on-a-Maven-project) for Maven-based projects and [here](https://github.com/idflakies/iDFlakies/blob/master/README-gradle.md) for Gradle-based projects.

 ## Using iDFlakies on a Maven project

 One may use iDFlakies on a specific Maven project by getting it from Maven Central or building it themselves.